MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Exempt Outlook messages from mandatory labeling

-This configuration use an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
+This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

 By default, when you enable the [policy setting](../configure-policy-settings.md) **All documents and emails must have a label**, all saved documents and sent emails must have a label applied.
 When you configure the following advanced setting, the policy setting applies only to Office documents and not to Outlook messages.